ALexXK1dD/ALexXK1dD/README.md

 - 👋 Hi, I’m @ALexXK1dD
-- 👀 I’m interested in Cyber security, Movies Letterboxd is AlexK1dd,
+- 👀 I’m interested in Cyber-security,
 - 🌱 I’m currently learning the basics of Python and HTML to prepare for college
-- 📝 Currently writing the story for the Debut game me and freinds are working on
+- 📝 Currently writing the story for the Debut game me and freinds are working on with a company that i got appointed as CEO
-- 📫 reach me on Discord
 - 😄 Pronouns: Any pronouns im genderfluid
-- ⚡ Fun fact: im a silly billy

 <!---
 ALexXK1dD/ALexXK1dD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.